Skip to page content

 The Btu content of each fuel provided below (except for crude oil) is the average heat content for fuels consumed in the United States.

-Btu content of common energy units1):
+Btu content of common energy units (preliminary estimates for 20231):

 Examples of converting energy sources in different physical units to Btu